How to be the best dog sitter possible for your loved ones

-As a result, you may be inundated with calls from loved ones asking you to take care of their dogs, and whether you have experience with canines or not, this is a huge responsibility to take on.
+Whether you have experience with canines or not, this is a huge responsibility to take on.
 Of course, being a dog sitter is also a lot of fun, so as long as you enter the situation with an open mind and a responsible demeanor, you can get a lot of enjoyment out of caring for a furry friend for an extended period of time.
 Here are a few tips you should keep in mind.

-Meet and greet with the dog beforehand
+Meet and Greet with the Dog Beforehand

-There's a good chance if your loved ones are leaving for an extended period of time that the dog will suffer some form of separation anxiety, so making an effort to spend some time with the dog before sitting for him or her could be beneficial, reported Daily Puppy.
+There's a good chance if your loved ones are leaving for an extended period of time that the dog will suffer some form of separation anxiety.
+So making an effort to spend some time with the dog before sitting for him or her could be beneficial, reported Daily Puppy.
 This will ensure that the dog knows that you're caring for it rather than invading his or her territory, which can make the entire experience go more smoothly.

-In the unlikely instance that the dog you're caring for becomes ill or gets into an accident, make sure that your friends leave you with copies of all relevant health information like vaccination histories, insurance information and phone numbers to reach a veterinarian.
+In the unlikely instance that the dog you're caring for becomes ill or gets into an accident, make sure that your friends leave you with copies of all relevant health information like vaccination histories, insurance information, and phone numbers to reach a veterinarian.

 In addition to watching after the dog, you're also taking the time to look after your friend or family member's home, so PetSittingExcellence.com suggests keeping these keys on you at all times, just in case the dog owners' doors lock automatically.
-Additionally, you should always double check that you've locked the house and any entryways you've used completely before leave the abode.
+Additionally, you should always double check that you've locked the house and any entryways you've used before leaving the abode.

 This article is brought to you by the pet behavior experts at Hartz.
-When it comes to training your dog and cat, our knowledge and experience is guaranteed to make the process easy, smooth and fun!
+When it comes to training your dog and cat, our knowledge and experience is guaranteed to make the process easy, smooth, and fun!